 In her spare time, Amanda loves travelling, dancing, and spending quality time with family.

-In addition to contributing to the Align community, outside of work Meg continues to enjoy dance classes, yoga, and hiking with her two dogs.
-She also loves to read and spend quality time with her family and friends.
+In addition to contributing to the Align community, outside of work Trinity continues to enjoy playing indoor and beach volleyball, going to spin classes, and hammocking.
+She also loves to cook and spend quality time with her friends, family and dog.